nam4dev/apy-rest2front/README.md

 We have two kinds of dependencies in this project: tools and `apy-rest2front` framework code.
 The tools help us manage and test the application.

-* We get the tools we depend upon via `npm`, the [node package manager][npm].
+* We get both, tools we depend upon and `apy-rest2front` code via `yarn`, the [node package manager][yarn].
-* We get the `apy-rest2front` code via `bower`, a [client-side code package manager][bower].

-We have preconfigured `npm` to automatically run `bower` so we can simply do:
+So we can simply do:

 ```
-npm install
+yarn
 ```

-Behind the scenes this will also call `bower install`.
 You should find that you have two new folders in your project.

 * `node_modules` - contains the npm packages for the tools we need
-* `app/components` - contains the `apy-rest2front` framework files
+* `app/components` - contains the `apy-rest2front` framework files (symlink to node_modules/@bower_components)

-*Note that the `components` folder would normally be installed in the root folder but `apy-rest2front` changes this location through the `.bowerrc` file.
-Putting it in the app folder makes it easier to serve the files by a webserver.*
+*Note that the `components` folder is symlinked in the app folder as it makes it easier to serve the files by a webserver.*

 ## Get Configured